Meet Our Therapists

 My name is Dr. Mahkada Taylor and I commend you for taking the first step in creating a life that you love.
 I am the Founder of Pathways to Freedom and a licensed Psychologist serving adults of all ages.
 I am deeply passionate about working with clients who have experienced relational trauma and facilitating healing around its impact on current relationships and overall wellbeing.
-I also specialize in working with immigrants, professionals and entrepreneurs who are dealing with unsatisfying relationships, depression, anxiety, or feeling unfulfilled in life.
+I also specialize in working with immigrants, professionals and entrepreneurs who are dealing with depression, anxiety, or feeling unfulfilled in life.

 As a U.S. immigrant who holds several marginalized identities, I understand first-hand the importance of finding a therapist you “click” with; one that you feel comfortable to speak your truth and share your full experience.
 Read on to get a sense of who I am and how I can help you to build the life that you’ve always wanted.

 She designed a life that she loved. – Unknown